 Experienced Employment Law Representation

-At The O'Meara Law Firm, PC, in Coatesville, we represent employers and employees in employment claims involving allegations of retaliation, whistleblowing, discrimination, FMLA, ADA and other workplace protections.
+At The O'Meara Law Firm, PC, in Coatesville, we represent employers and employees in employment claims involving allegations of retaliation, whistleblowing and discrimination as well as violations of the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA) and other workplace protections.
 We are often retained by employers and employees to draft, review and enforce:

 - Employment manuals